 Publisher: Monash University ePress

-The Globethics.net library contains all the articles of AThe Bible and Critical Theory from Dec 1, 2004 to Jun 1, 2009, provided by Gale, Cengage Learning.
+The Globethics.net library contains articles of The Bible and Critical Theory from vol. 1(2004) to current.

 Website of The Bible and Critical Theory